 What Are My Rights and Responsibilities After A Maryland Car Accident

-To some extent, your obligations after being involved in a Maryland car accident are going to depend on the severity of that car crash.
+To some extent, your obligations after being involved in a Baltimore car accident are going to depend on the severity of that car crash.
 Substantive Maryland law imposes certain requirements on individuals who have been involved in an automobile accident involving serious personal injury or property damage.
 In these instances, you are required to stop, remain at the scene, render aid and facilitate medical care, and otherwise exchange information.
 Your failure to do so can have legal consequences that can include a criminal conviction, and up to two months in prison.
 My clients sometimes ask if they must call the police after being involved in a motor vehicle collision.

 We are all aware of the enormous workloads and dangerous challenges facing the men and women of law enforcement.